-This is our landing page for all things related to changes to charity rules coming into force in 2018 that affect people with criminal records and what roles they can be involved in.
+This is our landing page for all things related to changes to charity rules that came into force in 2018 that affect people with criminal records and what roles they can be involved in.
 These have come about because of the implementation of section 9 of the Charities (Protection and Social Investment) Act 2016.

 - Our guidance for charities – Leading charities with conviction

 - Our guidance for individuals – Leading charities with conviction

 - Organise a workshop to help raise awareness amongst charities, trustees and senior managers